 \n

-Homelessness is on the rise in Britain, putting young people at risk.
-Depaul UK\u2019s Director of Development and External Affairs Dan Dumoulin sets out the hard facts.<\/strong><\/p>\n
+Homelessness is increasing in Britain, putting young people at risk.
+Depaul UK\u2019s Director of Development and External Affairs Dan Dumoulin shares the latest facts about homelessness in the UK.\u00a0<\/strong><\/p>\n

 <\/p>\n